Terraform Provisioning Overview

 You can install Terraform manually or use the INIT_SCRIPT environment variable in the Delegate YAML.

-For more information, go to Build custom delegate images with third-party tools.
+Go to Build custom delegate images with third-party tools to install Terraform on delegates.

 The Harness Delegate uses RedHat Universal Base Image (redhat/ubi8).